-- Ensuring that new and existing taxation measures (be they direct or indirect) are fairly applied and adequately consider the economic and social ramifications
+- Ensuring that new and existing taxation measures are fairly applied and adequately consider the economic and social ramifications

-- Lobbying against measures that result in double taxation
+- Advocating against measures that result in double taxation

 - Advocating against taxation measures that unjustly target the industry, where the resulting tax revenues are not reinvested in air transport related services and infrastructure.